nattog/passthrough/README.md

 ## contributing

-interested in adding a new feature or making changes? any pr is always welcome.
+wishing to contribute a new feature or change? github pull requests are welcome.

+## version history

+for older versions, check the [releases](https://github.com/nattog/passthrough/releases) in the repo. releases older than v2.0.0 are legacy, and no longer supported for development